matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 The zkSync Era fee model is similar to Ethereum’s where `gas` is charged for computational cost, cost of publishing data on-chain, and storage effects.
 However, zkSync Era includes additional costs of publishing to L1 and proof generation.

-Because the gas price for publishing data on L1 is so volatile, the amount of required `gas` on L2 is variable.
+Because the L1 gas price for publishing data (on L1) is so volatile, the amount of required L2 `gas` is variable.
 Therefore, for each block, the zkSync Era sequencer defines the following dynamic parameters:

 - `gasPrice`: a general reference for the price of a unit of gas.